Philip Morris International Inc at Goldman Sachs Global Staples

-Judy Eunjoo Hong - Goldman Sachs Group Inc., Research Division - MD, Senior Analyst & Co-Head of the GIR Asian Professionals Network
+Bonnie Lee Herzog - Goldman Sachs Group, Inc., Research Division - Research Analyst

-So I'm thrilled to kick off this year's conference with Philip Morris International's CFO, Martin King.
-This is actually his first time joining us for the conference.
-So welcome.
+Good morning, everyone.
+Thanks for joining us today.
+It's a pleasure to introduce the next speaker of our virtual conference this year, Jacek Olczak, who is the new CEO of Philip Morris International.
+We're especially pleased to have Jacek with us today since this is his first public event, I believe, as CEO, so congratulations, Jacek.

-So PM continues to advance its vision of creating a smoke-free future with heated tobacco systems IQOS continuing to gain traction across the world while also keeping its eye on the combustible business.
-Now after a long wait, we are also excited that the FDA has granted a marketing order for IQOS in the U.S. just a few weeks ago.
-So we look forward to discussing the IQOS progress and its outlook for the base combustible business with Martin.
+Well, it's been a very exciting time for Philip Morris as the company has made tremendous progress on its smoke-free transformation with roughly 30% of its revenues now coming from reduced risk products.
+Now over the past year, we've seen IQOS increase its traction globally, fueled by the enormous compounding effect of new user acquisitions, strong innovation and a powerful digital marketing model that really, in my view, continues to set Philip Morris apart from the pack.

 |Access to All Earning Calls and Stock Analysis